 The club offers “hands-on” projects and activities, led by adult volunteers, for youth ages 5–19.
-Each youth member enrolls in the projects they are interested in, plus they attend monthly general meetings, fun days, farm clean-up days, and other organized club activities.
+Each youth member enrolls in the projects they are interested in, plus they attend monthly general meetings, fun days, farm clean-up days, and service activities.
+There are also county competitions where members can showcase what they've learned in their projects.
 A unique aspect of 4-H is that the club is run by the youth officers and members, so members learn leadership, good citizenship, and active participation in governance.

 Not just cows and cake.

-We have a wide variety of projects you can join, including (varies by year):
+We have a wide variety of projects you can join.
+In 2023 we are offering: